joehand/dat-next/readme.md

 ### Auth (experimental)

 Other auth commands are still in an experimental status.
-New registrations on dat.land are currently limited.
+New registrations on the Dat archive registry are currently limited.

 ```
 dat register